brian-garland/HomeKeeper/Project Documents/HomeKeeper_ Product Requirements Document & Implementation Guide.md

 The primary interface will feature a clean, card-based design where each maintenance task is presented as a beautifully designed card containing the task name, urgency level, estimated time requirement, and a single-tap action to mark completion or get detailed guidance.
 The visual hierarchy will be immediately obvious: urgent tasks appear at the top with warm, attention-grabbing colors, while routine tasks use cooler, calming tones that suggest importance without urgency.

-Navigation will be gesture-based and intuitive, following iOS design patterns that users already understand.
+Navigation will be gesture-based and intuitive, following native platform design patterns that users already understand.
 Swiping left on a task card will reveal options to reschedule, get help, or mark as complete.
 Swiping right will show the educational content explaining why the task matters and how to do it properly.
 Tapping a card will open the detailed task view with step-by-step guidance, safety information, and completion tracking.

 #### Intelligent Onboarding System